configdotsys/control-theory-reference/linearization-procedure.md

 # Tangent-Line Linearization Procedure

+*Author: Percival Segui*

+*Prepared as an independent technical reference.*

+---

+## Purpose

-*Use this when you want to approximate a nonlinear differential equation with a linear one near a known operating point.*
+Use this when you want to approximate a nonlinear differential equation with a linear one near a known operating point.

-*This is tangent-line linearization, not necesarily equilibrium linearization.*
+This is tangent-line linearization, not necesarily equilibrium linearization.

 ---